 Don’t Let That Scare You

 Historically though the market has followed an upward trend.
-Even with over 120 past market corrections, the average return with dividends included has been better than 10%.
+Even with over 120 past market corrections, the average return with dividends included has been around 10%.
 Of course “averages” can be tricky.
-But even the more appropriate compound annual grown rate (CAGR) through the S&P 500’s history has been above 9% through the end of 2017.
+But even the more appropriate compound annual grown rate (CAGR) through the S&P 500’s history has been about 9% through the end of 2018.

 So, based on the past, the market has done well for investors in spite of regular corrections over the years.